cmcqueen/khazad-min/README.md

 Testing
 -------

-This has had minimal testing, by inspection of encryption/decryption of one of the [test vectors][3].
+Test programs are included, which test the S-box implementation and encrypt and decrypt operations.

+Encryption and decryption are tested against the official [test vectors][3].
+The test vectors were parsed and converted to C data structures using a Python program.

+When using autotools, run the tests via:

+    make check

+Most of the test vectors can be checked quickly, however the last set of vectors, set 4, involve 10<sup>8</sup> iterations of key schedule and encryption, so take some time to run.

 License
 -------

 This code is released under the MIT license.
-See LICENSE.txt for details.
+See [`LICENSE.txt`][4] for details.

 [1]: http://www.larc.usp.br/~pbarreto/KhazadPage.html
 [2]: http://en.wikipedia.org/wiki/KHAZAD
 [3]: http://www.larc.usp.br/~pbarreto/khazad-tweak-test-vectors.zip
+[4]: LICENSE.txt